-Raunaq Chandrashekar is an analyst with BGA’s India office in New Delhi.
-He is responsible for monitoring and analyzing policy and closely following legislative and regulatory developments across multiple sectors.
+Raunaq is responsible for monitoring and analyzing policy and closely following legislative and regulatory developments across multiple sectors.

-Raunaq graduated with a law degree from the National Law University (NLU) in New Delhi (India), where he was active in the Indian parliamentary debating circuit, having won over 10 varsity tournaments across the country.
-He has also interned with member of Parliament M.V.
+Raunaq graduated with a law degree from the National Law University (NLU) in New Delhi, where he was active in the Indian parliamentary debating circuit, having won over 10 varsity tournaments across the country.
+He also interned with Member of Parliament M.V.
 Rajeev Gowda for over two parliamentary sessions from 2014 to 2015 and was a teaching assistant for political science in his final year at NLU Delhi.

 Raunaq is a generalist with deep interests in law, policy and politics.
 In his spare time, he enjoys reading about politics and pop culture, traveling and watching live music.